Lorelei DeCora: Post Wounded Knee incident

 In 1987, Lorelei took a full-time job as a Registered Nurse with the Indian Health Service hospital located in Rosebud, South Dakota.
 Although she continued to devote time to the Porcupine Clinic in the capacity of an administrative consultant, she found yet another cause to champion when working with patients at the hospital in Rosebud.
 It was here she stumbled across an excess of patients who were being treated for diabetes-related complications.
 Lorelei was the innovator responsible for the conception of Diabetes Talking Circles.
 She was able to launch the program in conjunction with the Seva Foundation in 1996.
 The method employed is a form of highly specialized training that helps Native people cultivate a set of self-managed strategies for diabetes prevention and treatment while simultaneously observing the importance Native spiritual and religious beliefs, in addition to using the basis as an education tool.
 Lorelei currently serves as the Project Director of both, the Seva Foundation - Native American Diabetes Project and the Diabetes Wellness: American Indian Talking Circles Project.
 Lorelei serves on the National Diabetes Education Program - NDEP, American Indian Work Group.

 Lorelei also managed to spearhead the opening of the first community-owned and operated clinic on a tribal reservation in the United States.
 In 1980, a community meeting inspired Lorelei to open a clinic to better serve the needs of residents living in the region, which was first funded by the SEVA Foundation.
-Between 1989-1991, the Porcupine Clinic was only opened on a part-time basis.
+Between 1989 and 1991, the Porcupine Clinic was only opened on a part-time basis.
 However, in the year 1992, it received state certification as a rural health clinic, and was able to provide an extensive range of health services, including preventive and primary care, prenatal care, immunizations, and health education, to both American Indians and non-Native Americans.
 Today, the Porcupine Clinic is the only free-standing, non-profit, community-supported clinic operating in the rural territory in Indian country.